-G. Unexpended Program Income (UPI)
+H. Unexpended Program Income (UPI)

-- 1. Program income in excess of what is required annually to meet the non-Federal portion of the annual operating budget, and cannot be expended during the operating period using either the additive and/or deductive approaches during the operating period, may be carried over by the Center to the subsequent funding period in accordance with the requirements below. - 2.
-Requests for carry forward of UPI to a subsequent operating year must be specifically identified and explained within the "revenue section" of the Center's Required Plans or in a separate written communication to the NIST FPO and RM and to the NIST Grants Officer, and approved in writing by the Grants Officer. - 3.
-The NIST Grants Officer generally will only approve the carry forward of 50% or less of the annual Federal funding amount in UPI with the expectation that the Center will work with its assigned RM to ensure that it reinvests unexpended and future program income strategically into the project.
-Based on the explanation provided by a Center, the NIST Grants Officer may approve the carry forward of UPI in an amount greater than 50% of a Center's annual Federal funding amount, although such approvals will generally be limited to cases where large amounts of UPI was reasonably unforeseeable by the Center or in other extraordinary circumstances faced by a Center.
+- 1. Program income in excess of what is required annually to meet the non-Federal portion of the annual operating budget, and that cannot be expended during the operating period using either the additive and/or deductive approaches during the operating period, may be carried over by the Center to the subsequent funding period in accordance with the requirements below. - 2.
+Requests for carry forward of UPI to a subsequent operating year must be specifically identified and explained within the "revenue section" of the Center's Required Plans or in a separate written communication to the NIST FPO and NIST RM and to the NIST Grants Officer, and approved in writing by the NIST Grants Officer. - 3.
+The NIST Grants Officer generally will only approve the carry forward of 50% or less of the annual Federal funding amount in UPI with the expectation that the Center will work with its assigned NIST RM to ensure that it reinvests unexpended and future program income strategically into the project.
+Based on the explanation provided by a Center, the NIST Grants Officer may approve the carry forward of UPI in an amount greater than 50% of a Center's annual Federal funding amount, although such approvals will generally be limited to cases where the large amounts of UPI were reasonably unforeseeable by the Center or in other extraordinary circumstances faced by a Center.
 The NIST Grants Officer will provide the Non-Federal Entity with written approval or denial of a request to carry forward UPI. - 4.
 Additional NIST MEP funding may be withheld until a Non-Federal Entity's UPI level is acceptable to NIST. - 5.
-Upon close-out of an MEP award, the NIST Grants Officer will provide the Non-Federal Entity with closeout instructions, including instructions regarding disposition of program income.
+Upon close-out of an MEP award, the NIST Grants Officer will provide the Non-Federal

+Entity with closeout instructions, including instructions regarding disposition of program income.

-13. UNEXPENDED FEDERAL FUNDS (UFF)
+13. Unexpended Federal Funds (UFF)

 NIST MEP does not anticipate Centers having Unexpended Federal Funds (UFF) at the end of an annual funding period; however, if a Center has UFF at the end of the current operating period, it may request that the NIST Grants Officer approve the carry forward of those funds into the next operating year.
-Requests should be included in the "revenue section" of a Center's Required Plans or in a separate written communication to the Federal Program Officer and to the NIST Grants Officer, and is subject to the prior written approval of the NIST Grants Officer.
+Requests should be included in the "revenue section" of a Center's Required Plans or in a separate written communication to the NIST FPO and to the NIST Grants Officer, and is subject to the prior written approval of the NIST Grants Officer.
 There are two options available for carrying UFF forward, as outlined below.

 Option A - Carry Forward Towards Base: If a Center has UFF at the end of its current operating year that it wishes to carry forward towards the normal base funding in the new operating year, then the Center's new Federal funding will be reduced by the amount of UFF being carried forward towards base.
-This offset cannot be recovered later in the Operating Year or in a subsequent Operating Year.
+This offset cannot be recovered later in the Operating Year or in a subsequent Operating Year unless otherwise identified in the Center's five-year budget, which was approved by the NIST Grants Officer.